 Apple Gorgonzola Elk Eye-of-Round

-Having a reputation for being extremely lean, the elk eye-of-round is an exceptional cut of meat that hasn’t had its day in the limelight until now.
-Shaped similarly to the tenderloin, the eye-of-round is found between the top and bottom round roasts located on both hindquarters of the elk.
-Most common table fare is to sear or cube and chicken-fry.
-That’s so yesterday.
+The phrase “dress for success” isn’t only about putting on your Sunday best to land a dream job.
+I like to think of it another way—dressing up a cut of meat that’s often overlooked, not because it lacks potential, but because it’s misunderstood.
+With a reputation for being extremely lean, the elk eye-of-round is an exceptional cut that hasn’t truly had its moment in the spotlight—until now.
+Shaped similarly to a tenderloin, the eye-of-round is found between the top and bottom round roasts on each hindquarter of the elk.
+Traditionally, it’s cubed, seared, or chicken-fried.
+That’s yesterday’s news.

-My dressed up sweet and savory Elk Eye-of-Round is filled with a blend of chopped green apples, crumbled gorgonzola, panko breadcrumbs and fresh herbs.
-Because elk is so lean, I add extra fat from a combination of olive oil and a few slices of bacon – keeping the eye-of-round moist and tender with every sliced bite.
-A successful dining experience – if I do say so.
+This sweet and savory take on elk eye-of-round is carefully “dressed” with a flavorful stuffing of chopped green apples, crumbled gorgonzola, panko breadcrumbs, and fresh herbs.
+Because elk is naturally lean, I introduce additional fat with a drizzle of olive oil and a few slices of bacon, ensuring the meat stays moist, tender, and full of flavor in every slice.
+A successful dining experience—if I do say so myself.

-Place the eye-of-round lengthwise on a cutting board, holding your knife horizontal to the cutting board, make a cut along the middle side being sure not to cut all the way through.
+Lay the eye-of-round lengthwise on a cutting board.
+Holding your knife parallel to the board, carefully slice through the center of the roast, stopping short of cutting all the way through.
 Open the meat like a book.
-Use the flat side of a meat mallet and flatten to ensure an overall thickness is roughly 1/2 inch thick.
+Using the flat side of a meat mallet, gently pound the meat until it is an even thickness of about ½ inch throughout.

-In a bowl combine the chopped green apple, panko breadcrumbs, gorgonzola cheese, parsley, thyme and olive oil.
-Mix well.
+In a bowl, combine the chopped green apple, panko breadcrumbs, gorgonzola cheese, parsley, thyme, and olive oil.
+Mix until well combined.

-Generously season the meat with kosher salt and freshly ground black pepper.
-Spread the stuffing evenly over one-half of the cut side.
-Take the other half of the meat and cover the stuffing – like closing a book.
+Season the opened eye-of-round generously with kosher salt and freshly ground black pepper.
+Evenly spread the stuffing over one half of the cut surface.
+Fold the other half of the meat over the filling, closing it like a book.
+Wrap the stuffed roast with bacon slices and secure with butcher’s twine.

-Carefully remove the preheated cast iron skillet from the oven.
-Set the stuffed eye-of-round in the skillet and bake for 30-35 minutes or until your preferred doneness.
-Use a meat thermometer if needed – 130 to 135 degrees.
+Carefully remove the hot cast-iron skillet from the oven.
+Place the stuffed eye-of-round into the skillet and return it to the oven.
+Bake for 30–35 minutes, or until the internal temperature reaches 125–130°F for medium-rare.
+Use a meat thermometer for best results.

-Remove from oven and set aside to rest for 10 minutes.
+Remove from the oven and allow the meat to rest for 10 minutes before slicing.

 Slice and serve with your favorite side dishes.